paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-111-weather-research-and-forecasting-innovation.md

 **(f) Forecast communication coordinators**

 (1) **In general** — The Under Secretary shall foster effective communication, understanding, and use of the forecasts by the intended users of the information described in subsection (d).
-This may include assistance to States for forecast communication coordinators to enable local interpretation and planning based on the information.
+This shall include assistance to States for forecast communication coordinators to enable local interpretation and planning based on the information.

 (2) **Requirements** — For each State that requests assistance under this subsection, the Under Secretary may—